paul-hammant/tbd/content/alternative-branching-models/index.md

 ([key](/key/))

 ### Cascade

+Cascade is incompatible with Trunk-Based Development - do not do this.

 The idea is that each release has its own branch and that each release team merges from the 'upstream' branch daily.
 They only do so if the CI server says the build is green for the upstream, of course.